ferkofodor-dtu/probeai/reports/README.md

 ```bash
 python train.py experiment=experiment_name
 ```
-where `experiment_name` is the name of the experiment.

-It is important to note that an experiment is a combination of 2 config files: `model_conf` and `train_conf`.
+where `experiment_name` is a combination of a training and a model configuration.
+Now that I am starting to understand how to upscale properly the project, I think that I will be able to use Hydra more efficiently and be able to try many experiments at once.

 ```yaml
 `train_conf`